-We were surprised, however, because this meant the Mythic was slightly heavier than a size long Feathered Friends Hummingbird—a warmer bag that also includes a burly full-length zipper.
-Overall, the Mythic is still ultralight, with an outstanding warmth-to-weight ratio, but the even lighter Hummingbird bests it.
+We were surprised, however, because this meant the Mythic was slightly heavier than a few other ultra-premium bags that felt warmer, were a size larger, and included burly full-length zippers.
+Overall, the Mythic is still ultralight, with a great warmth-to-weight ratio, but there a few higher performers.

-One aspect of this bag that's compromised to achieve its low weight is its comfort.
+One aspect of this bag that's sacrificed to achieve its low weight is its comfort.
 The Mythic 400 features some of the narrowest dimensions of any bag we tried.
 Testers specifically complained about the lower end of the bag feeling constrictive.
 We were big fans, however, of softness of its liner fabric and cozy loft of its premium down.